y9san9/public-vault/content/content/bicycle-moscow-minsk.md

 ## Conclusion

-It was one of the best moments of my life.
+It was one of the best moments in my life.
 If everything is gray and boring...
 Just go to a bicycle trip.
 I got lighter 5 kg for 5 days...
 Even though we ate very many junk food and energy gels.
 We did that without any prior professional experience and it was so fun.
 I am definitely going to repeat that (probably Moscow -> St. Petersburg trip).
 As of now (winter 2025) I miss such bicycle experiences much.
 I started just 2 years ago and already have such cool trips.
 There are not many, but I am going to work on that.
 Stay tuned as more posts are going to be here.